top of page

 The noun 'lineage' has its etymology deeply rooted in Old French and Latin.
 It derives from the Old French word 'linage,' which comes from 'ligne,' meaning 'line' or 'family line.'
 In turn, 'linage' can be traced back to the Latin word 'linea,' which also means 'line' and was often used in the context of familial or ancestral lines.
 'Lineage' in English, therefore, signifies a person's ancestry or descent, as well as the sequential chain of ancestors from whom someone is descended.
 The etymology of 'lineage' underscores its connection to the idea of tracing one's familial line through generations, emphasizing the importance of understanding and preserving one's heritage and genealogy.

-Find the meaning of lineage
+Find the correct meaning of the noun lineage:

 Try Again!